redis-stack/redis-stack-docs/docs/ui/insight/plugins/plugin-development.md

 * **pluginName/{anyName}.js** *(required)*: Core script of the plugin
 * **pluginName/{anyName}.css** *(optional)*: File with styles for the plugin visualizations
-* **pluginName/{anyFileOrFolder}** *(optional)*: Specify any other file or folder inside the plugin folder to use by the core module script.
+* **pluginName/{anyFileOrFolder}** *(optional)*: Specify any other file or folder inside the plugin folder for the core module script to use.
 Example: `pluginName/images/image.png`.

 ## `package.json` structure